 In addition to the detailed site reports available in the series, JNCC developed the GCR site database, which contains basic site information for the 3,000 GCR sites selected, together with some fuller reports (as published in the GCR volumes).
 Users of the resource can search for information in various ways, for example by site name, GCR Block (geological context), or geographical location.

-JNCC maintains the database, which is updated when their are amendments to the site lists or site details.
+JNCC maintains the database, which is updated when there are amendments to the site lists or site details.

 The original database was produced over 10 years ago, and is not compatible with JNCC's new website.
 We are exploring options for a new database, but in the meantime you can access the database via The National Archives version of our old website (though note some of the functionality of the database may not work).
 A spreadsheet version of the site information is also available via our Resource Hub.